 Signature Scene: The opening.
 To the point that anything that is homaging the 8-bit era has a high chance of beginning with an ascending shot of a building with the hero at the top.
 Even the promotional video for the Mighty No. 9 Kickstarter alludes to it.

 The Boobeam Trap at the end of Wily Stage 4.
 Not only do you have to use Item-1 to reach the higher part of the chamber, but the boss can only be defeated by Crash Bombs, which you only get so many.
-If you run out, you're screwed.
+If you run out, you're fucked.

 Not to mention the only way to refill Crash Bomb energy if you run out, would be to shoot hundreds of impossibly placed Tellys and a bunch of Sniper Joes in narrow hallways, in the hope of getting those desperately needed energy capsules...yeah, you're better off killing yourself to restart the stage.